Anemia - What Diet Should You Follow?

 Anemia is a disease which occurs due to the lack of red blood cells or hemoglobin in your body.
 The body transports oxygen and the nutrition you get from food, to various body parts through hemoglobin, and a deficiency can cause lower supply of these important elements to the body.
 Which is why, the patient may feel a lack of energy, dizziness and even exhaustion.
-Most people don't realize its existence, so it's important that you know the symptoms, causes and cures of this blood disease.
-And, the foods one should eat to avoid anemia.
+Most people don't realize its existence, so it's important that you know the symptoms, causes, and cures of this blood disease.
+And, following are the foods recommended by dietitians that one should eat to avoid anemia.

 - Lack of iron: There are various forms of this illness, and one of it is iron deficiency anemia.
 The red blood cells in the blood contain hemoglobin, which requires iron for formation.
 If the diet is not adequately loaded with iron, the person can have iron deficiency anemia.
 This is the most ordinary one that occurs to people, but with adequate care through food, exercise, and medicines, you can tackle it.